oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-decision-tree/README.md

 Use this document as a starting point for your Siebel migration project.

 # Useful Links
-The validated Solution Guide for Hyperion EPM on OCI can be found [here](https://www.oracle.com/a/ocom/docs/cloud/siebel-crm-on-oci-validated-solution-guide.pdf).
+The validated Solution Guide for Siebel on OCI can be found [here](https://www.oracle.com/a/ocom/docs/cloud/siebel-crm-on-oci-validated-solution-guide.pdf).

 # License